1. Instructor Information

 5. Communications Protocol

-Just like many professional civil engineering project teams, we will use an explicit communications protocol in CEE300 that we design together in a classroom exercise.
+Just like many professional civil engineering project teams, we will use an explicit communications protocol in CEE300.
+The graphic below summarizes the communications expectations by offering a guide on which channels to use for communicating different types of messages.

 Under no circumstances will email attachments be accepted by the CEE300 Instructional team.
 Use box.com instead.